|

 琴史續 #65 2 A Luwang qin 3 |

-Zhu Changfang was a noted painter and calligrapher, also writing a book on chess.
+Zhu Changfang, in addition to being known for his work reprinting old books in large format editions,7 was a noted painter and calligrapher, also writing a book on chess.
 His importance to the qin is two-fold:

-The Weihui district of Henan is very close to Lu'an district of Shanxi province, apparent home of Zhu Cheng, who had somewhat earlier compiled the Wuyin Qinpu (1579); Zhu Changfang's Guyin Zhengzong seems to have little in common with it.
-Most accounts seem to suggest that Zhu Changfang, having succeeded as Prince of Lu in Weihui in 1618, fought to save the Ming in the face of rebellions, then retired to Hangzhou.
-Other sources, however, suggest otherwise.11
+The Weihui district of Henan is very close to Lu'an district of Shanxi province, part of the Shen region, apparent home of 朱珵坦 Zhu Chengtan, who had somewhat earlier compiled the Wuyin Qinpu (1579); Zhu Changfang's Guyin Zhengzong seems to have little in common with it.
+Most accounts seem to suggest that Zhu Changfang, once he became Prince of Lu in Weihui in 1618, fought to save the Ming in the face of rebellions and then attacks from the Qing.
+Finally in 1644 he fled to Hangzhou, but in the end he was arrested and taken to Beijing, where he was beheaded in 1646.

-The biography in Qinshi Xu is as follows:12
+The biographical entry in Qinshi Xu is as follows:11

 Footnotes (Shorthand references are explained on a